felipecolares22/List-ADT/README.md

 ### Run Tests

 #### Compile
-To test the `sc::vector` library, go to the project directory and type
+To test the `sc::list` library, go to the project directory and type

 ```bash
 mkdir build